Honey Flax Wheat Bread-Bread Machine Recipe

 - Once the bread completes its cycle (this will vary upon your machine), carefully remove the pan from the machine, and then take the loaf out and let it cool at least a little bit before slicing in – the cooler the bread, the easier it is to slice.
 But if you just can’t wait, nobody will judge.
 There’s not many foods more delicious than fresh bread warm from the oven smeared with melting butter!

-I hope that you have fun trying out this new bread recipe!
-If you are looking for more bread recipe ideas, check out my recipe for Rustic No Knead Bread.
+I hope that you have fun trying out this new recipe for Honey Flax Wheat Bread!
+If you are looking for more bread recipe ideas, check out my recipe for Rustic No-Knead Bread.
 And if you are looking for a whole meal idea, this bread would be delicious served with Creamy Chili.